Need a labour ballpark first

 The best way to reduce pricing uncertainty is not a longer phone call.
 It is sending the few details that actually change the scope.

-Photos, model numbers, desired product details, and access notes make quote-ready jobs much easier to review.
+Photos, model numbers, desired product details, and access notes make quote-ready jobs much easier to review, especially for water heater replacements, tankless installs, and fixture work.

-Unit number, buzzer, parking, elevator notes, and building contacts help avoid back-and-forth that slows both scheduling and pricing clarity.
+Unit number, buzzer, parking, elevator notes, and building contacts help avoid back-and-forth that slows both scheduling and pricing clarity for multi-unit and managed properties.

 Sometimes.
 Quote-ready work like fixture swaps or some water heater replacements can often be ballparked earlier, especially with photos and model details.
 Hidden leaks, recurring blockages, mystery moisture, and intermittent issues usually need on-site diagnosis before anyone should promise a final price.